2018 Cultural Festival: March 12-16

-Celebrating its 21st year, the 2017 Cultural Festival at Lyndon ran from Monday, March 11-Friday, March 16.
+Celebrating its 21st year, the 2017 Cultural Festival at Lyndon ran from Saturday, March 11-Thursday, March 16.
 This popular annual event invites the greater Lyndon community to come together to explore and learn about diverse and varying cultures.

 Free and open to the public.

 5th Annual NEK Veterans Summit

 8 a.m.-3 p.m., Alexander Twilight Theatre and Stannard Gym

 The Summit featured exhibitors from over 50 veteran service organizations and offered a number of breakout sessions ranging from homelessness, employment opportunities and mental health awareness to those designed for women and student veterans.